holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: 'Hola, nice to meet you.'
     content: >
       Thanks for stopping by.
-You're probably here for one of three reasons:
+You're probably here for one of three reasons

-      1. You are here to check out what I've done for others

-      2. You are here to check out what I could do for you

-      3.

       I've spent the majority of my career working in both Philadelphia and